 Discuss with your tax advisor about what constitutes a foreign financial account or assets to determine if these reporting requirements apply to you or someone you know as well.
 These requirements carry strict reporting and filing deadlines.
 The requirements and exceptions are fairly complex, so we look forward to assisting you with your reporting obligations and questions you may have.

 Our B&V International Tax Services team is ready to assist with questions and reporting of your FBAR.
-For more information about B&V International Tax Services, please feel free to contact Lien Le, International Tax Shareholder at LLe@bvccpa.com.
+For more information about B&V International Tax Services, please feel free to contact Lien Le, International Tax Partner at LLe@bvccpa.com.